mpcq-network/mpcq-json-rpc-relay/docs/design/hts_address_tx_receipt.md

 # HTS Token Creation via SystemContract Receipt Enhancement

 ## Purpose
-The purpose of this enhancement is to improve the interoperability between Hedera Token Service (HTS) and Ethereum-compatible tools, like ethers, by ensuring access to the necessary information about newly created tokens, in this case token address.
+The purpose of this enhancement is to improve the interoperability between MPCQ Token Service (HTS) and Ethereum-compatible tools, like ethers, by ensuring access to the necessary information about newly created tokens, in this case token address.
 This change specifically addresses the gap in Web3 tooling support when creating tokens through HTS precompile contracts, making user experience smoother.

 ## Problem Statement